logotype-antsroutelogotype-antsroutelogo-antsroute-whitelogotype-antsroute

 Cash on delivery payment ❌ No ✅ Yes

-Both solutions offer customisation options, with AntsRoute efficiently covering operational needs (such as notifications), while Urbantz goes further with more advanced and technical customisations.
+Both solutions offer customisation options, with AntsRoute effectively covering operational needs such as customer notifications, while Urbantz provides more extensive customisation capabilities for e-commerce projects.

 6. Integrations & API